 New ETS Routes from 2015:

-Starting from 1st September 2015, there is a new ETS service between KL Sentral to Butterworth.
+New ETS train from 2015Starting from September 2015, there is a new ETS service between KL Sentral and Butterworth.

-For the latest timetables of these ETS Services, please see:
+For the latest timetables of these ETS services, please see:

 ETS from Butterworth to KL Sentral >